-All Las Vegas protection orders lawyers know that the family courts take these situations seriously.
+All experienced attorneys know that the family courts take these situations seriously.
 Your spouse risks immediate arrest if they violate the terms and conditions of a protection order.
 Further, any violation of a temporary or extended protection order can result in substantial fines and/or incarceration.
 Nevada statutes provide for a fine of up to $2,000 and up to one year in jail for violating a TPO.
 The penalties for extended protection order violations are more severe.
 These violations carry a fine up to $10,000 and up to five years in state prison.

 False Protection Order Claims

 We are just as committed to fighting false protection order claims as we are to protecting our clients who have legitimate claims.
 It’s not unheard of for one spouse to make false claims against the other in the divorce process.
 Sometimes this is done in the heat of the moment.
 Other times it’s part of a plan to gain the upper hand in your divorce case.
 In either case we have no tolerance for false claims and will vigorously defend against them.